 Turn off your lights and step away from your computer screen or cell phone!
 Bright lights tend to make headaches worse.
 Personally, I use the computer at least 4-6 hours per day.
 It can cause those headaches right behind the eyes.
 Simply stepping away and laying somewhere dark can really help.

 Peppermint can be very soothing.
 Try making some herbal tea!
 Add one teaspoon of dried peppermint herb in a cup of hot boiling water.
 Cover it for ten minutes and then strain it.
 Add some honey and sip on it.
 Also, massaging peppermint oil on your temples and the back of your neck can provide immediate relief.
 On occasion, I get migraine headaches that cause nausea.
 Inhaling the smell of peppermint or eating a peppermint can help!
+You may also want to try making a DIY Nasal Inhaler with essential oils.

 10. Ginger Tea